greg-raven/Uncommon-Sense/_posts/2011-12-22-government-is-a-cancer.md

 ---
-title: 'Government is a cancer'
+title: "Government is a cancer"
 layout: post
 categories:
 - government